gonewest818/dimmer.el/README.md

 `dimmer-configure-helm` is a convenience function for helm users that further modifies the customizations so helm buffers are not dimmed.

+`dimmer-configure-hydra` is a convenience function for hydra users that modifies the customizations so "*LV*" buffers are not dimmed.

 `dimmer-configure-which-key` is a convenience function for which-key users that modifies the customizations so which-key popups are not dimmed.